eunicePops/The-Tech-Academy-Basic-C-Sharp-Projects./README.md

 ### Server Time App
 The Server Time web application is a simple ASP.NET Core MVC project that displays the current server time in the browser.
 It uses a controller (HomeController) to fetch the system’s DateTime.Now value and passes it to a Razor view (Index.cshtml) for display.
 The element in the view is customized with user-defined text, making the app both functional and personalized.
 This project demonstrates the basics of ASP.NET Core MVC, including controllers, views, Razor syntax, and dynamic data rendering.

+### Code First Demo App
+The Code-First demo is a simple console application that demonstrates how to create a database using Entity Framework Code-First.
+In this approach, the database is generated from C# classes rather than designing the database first.
+The demo defines a Student class to represent the data model and a SchoolContext class to manage the database connection.
+When the application runs, Entity Framework automatically creates a database called SchoolDB, generates a Students table, and inserts a sample student record.
+This shows how developers can start with code, and let Entity Framework build and manage the database structure.

+### Shipping Quote
+The Shipping Quote app is a simple MVC application that calculates shipping costs based on user input such as package weight, dimensions, and destination.
+The application uses controllers to handle the logic, models to represent the data, and views to display results to the user.
+It demonstrates how MVC architecture can be used to process user input, apply business rules, and return a dynamically calculated shipping quote.